huynhtruongbecomeDA2025/project/README.md

 # project
-rojects using SQL, Python, and Power BI
+Projects using SQL, Python, and Power BI